 What is ambulance cover?

 Ambulance cover is a form of health insurance that’s designed to help cover the costs of being provided with ambulance services when required.
-Ambulance services are not covered by Medicare in Australia, but in states like Queensland and Tasmania, ambulance services are fully funded by the government—meaning there’s no cost to the user.
+Ambulance services are not covered by Medicare in Australia, but in states like Queensland and Tasmania, ambulance services are fully funded by the government—meaning there’s no cost to the residents of those states in certain circumstances.
 In other parts of the country—New South Wales, for example—users are required to contribute to the cost of the services and may want to consider a level of ambulance cover to protect themselves financially if they need to use the service.

 Health insurance cover for ambulance services can take a few different forms.
 Some health insurers offer a standalone ambulance cover product, whereas most simply cover ambulance costs under their hospital or extras products.